-In order to get what you really want you need to know what you want and then purposefully set out after it.
+To get what you really want, you need to know what you want and then purposefully set out after it.
 What do you hope to accomplish?
 How do you hope to achieve it?

 Begin with the end in mind.

 One attraction to dream journaling is the hope that one will be able to solve many of their problems by remembering dreams.
 They can also identify weaknesses in their plans.

 It can certainly tip you off to negative feelings of skepticism.
 Dream journaling itself, in this case, is a step toward solving other problems.
-Successfully remembering and noting the individual dreams is another step along the way to reaching the ultimate goal of solving the big problems.
+Successfully remembering and noting the individual dreams is another step to reaching the ultimate goal of solving big problems.

-The big goal, therefore, is comprised of a number of other smaller goals.
+The big goal, therefore, is comprised of several other smaller goals.